Chug bug. Jitterbug. Hula popper. Creek chub knuckle-head. Zara spook.

 Daryl Bauer, Fisheries Biologist and Fisheries Outreach Program Manager for the Nebraska Game and Parks Commission, agrees.
 “It is a “rush” to have a fish violently smash a top water bait off the surface of the water, no question!”

 Bauer says he used to think top water lures were a specialized fishing presentation appropriately used only under the best of conditions like a warm, calm sunrise with a few wisps of steam rising off the water, but that’s not the case.

 “I have changed my thinking about top water baits over the years,” comments Bauer.
 “They are not just a novelty.
 In some situations, they absolutely are the best way to catch the most and biggest fish.
 And, you know what?
 The dog days of summer are the best time to be working surface baits.”

-Top water lures should occupy a significant portion of your tackle box.
+Top water lures should occupy a significant portion of your tackle box or pack.

 “A great time to grab a top water lure out of your tackle box is when fish are active and feeding.
 However, even when there is no obvious sign of feeding activity, top water hardware may be your best option to toss as a search bait.
 Tie on a top water and start covering water; the surface commotion may be more likely to attract a response than other subsurface presentations,” explains Bauer.

 Imitation of an individual aquatic prey species is the concept behind a top water lure, but even more fundamental is how you present it to fish.
 “The speed at which those baits can be fished on the water’s surface around aquatic vegetation and other habitat is critical,” adds Bauer.
 “Some of those lures on the surface are made to be fished slowly, some fished relatively fast and some fished with an occasional twitch.
 Depth and speed are the most important variables to consider when working through the puzzle of which may be the best top water lure to cast at any given time.
 Bauer says let the fish determine how they want your surface lure.